Trustee liability insurance

 What is trustee liability insurance?

-Trustee liability cover helps if a trustee is accused of a wrongful act, such as:
+Trustees and directors can have unlimited personal liability and claims can be made personally against them.
+This cover can help if a trustee is accused of a wrongful act, such as:

-Trustee liability insurance can help to cover costs when defending or settling a wide range of claims.
-Your policy could protect you against fines and compensation claims as well as legal costs arising from these.
+Insurance for trustees can help cover costs when defending or settling claims.
+Your policy could protect you against:

 Do I need trustee liability insurance?